MicrosoftDocs/power-automate-docs/articles/gdpr-dsr-export.md

 ## Export approval history

-Power Automate Approvals History captures history of approvals that have been received or sent for a user.
+Power Automate Approvals History captures the history of approvals that have been received or sent for a user.
 Any user can view their approval history by:

 1. Signing into [Power Automate](https://flow.microsoft.com/), selecting **Approvals**, and then selecting **History**.